Getting Started with Exadata Cloud Infrastructure Deployment

 To view the CVE release matrix specific to an Exadata Infrastructure version, click the Exadata version, for example, Exadata 23.
 Version-specific CVE release matrices are listed in the Notes column of the table.

 Security maintenance, when needed, is scheduled to be applied during a 21-day window that begins between the 18th-21st of each month and will run till the 9th-12th of the next month.
 Customers will receive notification of the proposed schedule at least 7 days before the start of the monthly maintenance window and can reschedule monthly maintenance to another date in the window if desired.
-The monthly security maintenance process updates database servers to fix critical security vulnerabilities and critical product issues.
+The monthly security maintenance process updates the physical database servers to fix critical security vulnerabilities and critical product issues.
+Monthly maintenance also updates storage servers to an Exadata Storage Software image that resolves known security vulnerabilities and product issues.
+No updates are applied to the customer-managed guest VMs.
 Monthly maintenance also updates storage servers to an Exadata Storage Software image that resolves known security vulnerabilities and product issues.

 Updates to database servers are applied online via Ksplice technology, and have no impact to workloads running on the compute (database) servers, as database server security updates are applied online to the host server while your VM and all processes within the VM, including databases, remain up and running.
 Servers and VMs are not restarted.
 Updates to storage servers are applied in a rolling fashion.
 As with quarterly maintenance, the impact of rebooting storage servers should be minimal to applications.

-Only VM startup and shutdown operations are supported during monthly infrastructure maintenance.
+CPU scaling and VM startup/shutdown are the only operations supported during monthly infrastructure maintenance.

 Understanding Monthly and Quarterly Maintenance in the Same Month